PIR-PIXR/qTreePIR/README.md

   #### Plotting
       $ cd Logs/figures
       $ python3 figures.py
-  All the figures will be created the same as in the report.
+  All the figures will be created the same as in the paper.

 ---
 ## ACKNOWLEDGMENTS